 Outstanding Public History Project Award–– $1,000 recognizing a project–digital, print, film, exhibit, etc.–that contributes to a broader public reflection and appreciation of the past or that serves as a model of professional public history practice.

-Graduate Student Travel Award–Five travel grants of up to $300 each for graduate students presenting (session, poster session, or working group) at the 2014 Annual Meeting in Monterey, California.
+Graduate Student Travel Award–Five travel grants of up to $300 each for graduate students presenting (session, poster session, or working group) at the 2015 Annual Meeting in Nashville, Tennessee.

 NCPH Book Award–A $1,000 award for the best book about or growing out of public history published within the previous two calendar years (2014 and 2015).

-New Professional Award–Two $500 travel grants to encourage new professionals, practicing public history for no more than three years, to attend the 2014 Annual Meeting in Monterey, California.
+New Professional Award–Two $500 travel grants to encourage new professionals, practicing public history for no more than three years, to attend the 2015 Annual Meeting in Nashville, Tennessee.

 Student Project Award–The $500 travel grant to attend the 2016 Annual Meeting recognizes the contributions of student work to the field of public history.